CarterLi/liburing4cpp/README.md

 ```

 The task instance returned by `service.read` is destructed, but the kernel task itself is **NOT** canceled.
 The memory of variable `c` will be written sometime.
 In this case, out-of-scope stack memory access will happen.

-### promise.hpp

-An awaitable class.
-It's different from task that it can't used for return type, but can be created directly without calling an async function.

-Its design is highly inspired by [Promise of JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

 ### io_service.hpp